j4w8n/supakit/README.md

 ```

 ### Client-side usage
 The built-in Supabase client relies on `$env/dynamic/public`.
-It also sets `persistSession` to false, as the default localStorage is easily vulernable to XSS attacks.
+It also sets `persistSession` to false, as browser localStorage and non-`httpOnly` cookies are vulernable to XSS attacks.

 ```html
 <!-- some client-side file -->